PCharalampous/Software_Engineering_2026/Use_Cases/README.md

-The complete history of commits appears in Use_Cases branch.
+The complete history of commits appears in use_cases branch.